Opentrons/Protocols/protocols/CSV_Univ-of-Padova/README.md

 9. The robot repeats this for all the entries in the CSV file.

 ### Additional Notes
 Make sure not to change the labels of each column in the CSV.
 If you do, adjust the .py (Python) script accordingly.
+Make to adjust max volume customization field to use appropriate single channel pipette.

 ###### Internal
 dVgtln5g